vultr/terraform-provider-vultr/docs/d/user.html.markdown

 }
 ```

-Get the information for a user by name:
+Get the information for a user by `name`:
 ```hcl
 data "vultr_user" "my_user" {
   filter {